dmitrypol/redi_search_rails/README.md

 ## Installation

 Install Redis and RediSearch following instructions on http://redisearch.io/Quick_Start/.
+Until modules are released with Redis 4 this requires compiling Redis from unstable branch from GitHub.

 Add this line to your application's Gemfile: